thdk/cloud-build-monitor/README.md

 ## CICCD Dashboard

-The dashboard runs on nextjs and is deployed on Google App Engine.
+The dashboard runs on nextjs and is deployed on Google Cloud Run.

 See the [sample CICCD console](https://ciccd-console.ew.r.appspot.com/)